Betapace medication - online prescription available

 If you are prescribed Betapace, be sure to take as prescribed and follow up with your doctor to monitor specific measurements of your heartbeat.

-If you don’t complete your prescription, the antiarrhythmic may not fully treat your irregular heartbeat, which can be deadly.
+If you don’t complete your prescription, the antiarrhythmic may not fully treat your irregular heartbeat, which can be dangerous.

 Betapace uses